-The Federal Council is authorised to arm Swiss troops in peace support operations if required for self defence and for the accomplishment of the mission.
+In relation with peace operations the Federal Council determines if deployed personnel is to be armed.
+Since member of the Swiss Armed Forces are not allowed to participate in combat operations in the framework of peace enforcement operations, they are armed for self-defence and for the accomplishment of the mandate only.
 If an armed mission abroad involves more than 100 members of the Armed Forces or lasts more than 3 weeks, approval by parliament is mandatory.